DrexelSeniorDesign2023/SD_Workspace/README.md

 rosrun rosserial_arduino serial_node.py

-## Intructions should pop up for keyobard controls once this runs
+## Intructions should pop up for keyobard controls once this run

+##For testing purposes, you can also run a suscruber node that pastes the keyboard commands you did via teleop keyoboard

+rosrun teleop_twist_keyboard teleop_subscriber.py